-The path to the raw data to be cmorized must be specified in the CONFIG_FILE as RAWOBS.
-Within this path, the data are expected to be organized in subdirectories corresponding to the data tier: Tier2 for freely-available datasets (other than obs4mips and ana4mips) and Tier3 for restricted datasets (i.e., dataset which requires a registration to be retrieved or provided upon request to the respective contact or PI).
-The cmorization follows the CMIP5 CMOR tables.
-The resulting output is saved in the output_dir, again following the Tier structure.
-The output file names follow the definition given in config-developer.yml for the OBS project: OBS[dataset][type][version][mip][short_name]YYYYMM_YYYYMM.nc, where type may be sat (satellite data), reanaly (reanalysis data), ground (ground observations), clim (derived climatologies), campaign (aircraft campaign).
+The path to the raw data to be CMORized must be specified in the user configuration file as RAWOBS.
+Within this path, the data are expected to be organized in subdirectories corresponding to the data tier: Tier2 for freely-available datasets (other than obs4MIPs and ana4mips) and Tier3 for restricted datasets (i.e., dataset which requires a registration to be retrieved or provided upon request to the respective contact or PI).
+The CMORization follows the CMIP5 CMOR tables or CMIP6 CMOR tables for the OBS and OBS6 projects respectively.
+The resulting output is saved in the output\dir, again following the Tier structure.
+The output file names follow the definition given in config-developer file for the OBS project:

+'''

+[project][dataset][type][version][mip][short_name]YYYYMM_YYYYMM.nc

+'''

+where project may be OBS (CMIP5 format) or OBS6 (CMIP6 format), type may be sat (satellite data), reanaly (reanalysis data), ground (ground observations), clim (derived climatologies), campaign (aircraft campaign).

-At the moment, cmorize_obs supports Python and NCL scripts.
+At the moment, cmorize\obs supports Python and NCL scripts.

-17.2 Cmorization as a fix
+17.2 CMORization as a fix

-As of early 2020, ESMValTool also provides (limited) support for data in their native format.
-In this case, the steps needed to reformat the data are executed as datasets fixes during the execution of an ESMValTool recipe, as one of the first preprocessor steps.
-Compared to the workflow described above, this has the advantage that the user does not need to store a duplicate (cmorized) copy of the data.
-Instead, the cmorization is performed 'on the fly' when running a recipe.
-ERA5 is the first dataset for which this 'cmorization on the fly' is supported.
+ESMValCore also provides support for some datasets in their native format.
+In this case, the steps needed to reformat the data are executed as datasets fixes during the execution of an ESMValTool recipe, as one of the first preprocessor steps, see fixing data.
+Compared to the workflow described above, this has the advantage that the user does not need to store a duplicate (CMORized) copy of the data.
+Instead, the CMORization is performed 'on the fly' when running a recipe.
+The native6 project supports files named according to the format defined in the config-developer file.
+Some of ERA5, ERA5-Land and MSWEP data are currently supported, see supported datasets.

 To use this functionality, users need to provide a path for the native6 project data in the user configuration file.
-Then, in the recipe, they can refer to the native6 project, like so:
+Then, in the recipe, they can refer to the native6 project.
+For example:

 '''

 datasets:

-- {dataset: ERA5, project: native6, type: reanaly, version: '1', tier: 3, start_year: □ □ 1990, end_year: 1990}
+- {dataset: ERA5, project: native6, type: reanaly, version: '1', tier: 3, start_year:

+- 1990, end_year: 1990}

 '''